-If you have a fixed term agreement, you can only be evicted by your landlord when either:
+If you have a fixed term agreement, you can only be evicted by your landlord if:

-- that term has come to an end, or
+the fixed term has come to an end

-- there is a term in your agreement, known as a break clause, which allows the agreement to be ended early.
-If there is a break clause, the landlord can evict you after giving you the notice set out in that clause.
+there’s a clause in your agreement, known as a ‘break clause’, which allows the agreement to end early - if there’s a break clause, your landlord can evict you after giving you the notice set out in that clause

 If you have a periodic agreement, you must be given a period of notice before you can be evicted.